 You get started by requesting a free demo from a Sharefaith employee: it's as simple as checking out its website builder page, picking a template, and filling in your contact details.

-Then, you’ll get your chance to test out the platform yourself.
-Sharefaith uses its own Sidekick editor for editing – to be honest, I found it to be a rather limited design-wise.
-While there’s a lot you can do, the platform itself seems a little bit outdated.
+Then, you'll get your chance to test out the platform yourself.
+Sharefaith uses its own Sidekick editor for editing – to be honest, we found it to be a rather limited design-wise.
+While there's a lot you can do, the platform itself seems a little bit outdated.

 The same story can be said about the templates, too.
 You can definitely tell that they're a bit on the...older side.
 Certainly, they're no match to the other options on this list.

 And while there's nothing inherently wrong with some retro website building fun, a bit of digging around reveals the details.
 Sidekick editor was released in 2012 and seemingly, no facelift was done to improve it since.
 It shows.

 But what it lacks in design, ShareFaith absolutely makes back in its church-specific features.